 It can be hard to think of filing a lawsuit after losing a loved one.
 Does it just pile on top of what is already a difficult time?

-At Cooper Elliott, we do whatever we can to lighten that burden.
-And in our clients’ experience, lawsuits can often provide answers and help bring some closure, as you strive to achieve justice for your loved one’s wrongful death
+At Cooper Elliott, we do whatever we can to lighten that burden. and in our clients’ experience, lawsuits can often provide answers and help bring some closure, as you strive to achieve justice for your loved one’s wrongful death.

 In Ohio, families of victims killed due to someone else’s carelessness, recklessness, or intentional misconduct can file a lawsuit to seek accountability and compensation for their losses.
 But it’s important to note that a wrongful death lawsuit in Ohio can only be brought up to two years from the date of the victim’s death.
 If you’ve lost a loved one to a wrongful death and want to discuss filing a lawsuit, our wrongful death attorneys at Cooper Elliott have the experience and compassion to help you fight for the answers and accountability you and your family deserve.